2014 - 2015 D-Term Verandahs

 |VER EXP D7

 |Dec.
 1 -5 and Dec.
 7-11, 2014||1:00 p.m. - 6:00 p.m.|

 Food is an essential part of our daily lives, and is an integral element of cultures all over the world, but how often do we stop to think about the role of food in our culture, or in others?
 In this verandah experience we will consider the idea recently put forth by culinary historians that “food is culture,” focusing on the cultural significance food in the East Asian cultures of China, Japan, Hong Kong, Taiwan, and Korea.
 Our primary texts will be films that highlight the cultural significance of food; by watching and discussing these films together we will consider the different “food cultures” of East Asia and will reflect on our own cultural traditions as well.
 A visit to a large Japanese grocery store will provide first-hand experience of just how different food cultures are around the world, and we will shop for, prepare, and eat a feast together.
 Guest speakers, family visits, and additional outings to local Asian restaurants may also be arranged.
 Email Joanne Quimby for additional information.

 |Exploring the Intersection of Visual Art and Visual Science|

-This course explores what the visual arts can teach us about the organization of the human mind and how we can use what we know about the human mind to better understand the visual arts.
-The course will include selected readings and films, student presentations, exploring the Art Institute of Chicago, dissecting a cow eye, and completing your own visual work of art.
+This course explores 1) what the visual arts can teach us about the organization of the human mind and 2) how we can use what we know about the human mind to better understand the visual arts.
+The course will include selected programs and films, presentations, exploring the Art Institute of Chicago, outdoor photography, dissecting a cow eye, and completing your own visual work of art in an art studio.
 The course will meet every day from December 1 to December 5.
 Contact Dr. VanHorn for more information.